4awpawz/buster/README.md

 __example__ of an operational directive:

->`'./meow.jpg:1:./media'`
+>`'media/meow.jpg:1:./media'`

-The above is an example of an operational directive that directs Buster to *create a copy* of the input file, *./meow.jpg*, using a hash-based file name and to save the file to *./media*.
+The above is an example of an operational directive that directs Buster to *create a copy* of the input file, *media/meow.jpg*, using a hash-based file name and to save the file to *./media*.

 ## configuration

 Buster builds its runtime configuration, which consists of [options](#options) and [operational directives](#operational-directives), from configuration data passed to it from the [command line](#command-line) as well as from configuration data it receives from [another program](#calling-buster-programatically), or from [.buster.json](#.buster.json) or from configuration data it finds in [package.json](#package.json).

-### command line
+### command line configuration

 __running Buster from the command line__: